kninad/kninad.github.io/making_website.md

 After creating the necessary files (locally), I used [Github pages](https://pages.github.com/) for hosting the website.

-Each page of this website was written in [markdown](http://pandoc.org/MANUAL.html#pandocs-markdown) and hence it was very easy to write or modify the content and track the changes using git.
+Each page of this website was written in pandoc's [markdown](http://pandoc.org/MANUAL.html#pandocs-markdown) and hence it was very easy to write or modify the content and track the changes using git.
 The basic pandoc command for converting the markdown